This super refreshing apple cider vinegar hair rinse is easy to make and guaranteed to give you healthier, cleaner hair, and a healthier scalp too!

 The cuticle is overlapping layers that cover your hair, kind of like shingles on a roof.

 When the cuticle is in good shape, the layers lie flat and your hair looks shiny and healthy.
+And this rinse is one way to get your cuticle in much better shape.

 The layers open when you shampoo your hair, so a good ACV rinse will: